 Passionate leaders are unstoppable.
 Difficulties and daily challenges do not crush them because they believe they have control over their future.

-This optimistic mindset puts a halt to negative thinking and fuels the drive to succeed.
+This optimistic mindset halts negative thinking and fuels the drive to succeed.
 How do they redirect negative thinking?
 A key leadership skill to becoming more passionate is to work on being more tolerant.

 Passionate people counteract their frustration by focusing on what is going right and what is working now instead of what is falling apart or not going as planned.